-Summary: Return TRUE if the parameter has type Logical, else return FALSE distinct Logical type will return the same value ISNUMBER(X) would return.
+Summary: Return TRUE if the parameter has type Logical, else return FALSE.

-Syntax: ISLOGICAL( Scalar X )
+Syntax: ISLOGICAL( Scalar X)

 Semantics: If X is of type Logical, returns TRUE, else FALSE.
-Evaluators that do not have a
+Evaluators that do not have a distinct Logical type will return the same value ISNUMBER(X) would return.
+This function does not propagate Error values.